gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 ### Inference quirks

-We've had some quirks in inferrence that was ordering dependant.
-We've made all inference more deterministic.
+We've had some quirks in inference that were ordering dependant.
+We've made all inference deterministic.

 1. Mix of date and non-date strings is always a string
-2. Conflicting fields names always prefers Node reference first and then canonical name of the field.
+2. Conflicting field names always prefer Node references first and then canonical name of the field.

 # How did we do it?

-The biggest issue with building GraphQL schemas with `graphql-js` is that `graphql-js` expects all types to be final at the moment where either schema is created or one inspects the fields of the type.
+The biggest issue with building GraphQL schemas with `graphql-js` is that `graphql-js` expects all types to be final at the moment where either the schema is created or one inspects the fields of the type.
 This is solved in `graphql-js` by using _thunks_, non-argument functions that refer to types in some global context.
-With hand-written schemas it's usually type definitions in the same file as the newly defined type, but this isn't available in generated schema situation.
+With hand-written schemas usually there are type definitions in the same file as the newly defined type, but this isn't available in a generated schema situation.

 ```js
 const Foo = graphql.GraphQLObjectType({